ACT OF GOD INSURANCE CLAIMS IN TEXAS

 Are Acts of God Covered by Homeowners Insurance?

 The connection between homeowners and Act of God insurance gets a little complicated.
-Technically, “Act of God” is not a category included within homeowners insurance policies.
+Technically, “Act of God” is not a category included within standard homeowners insurance policies.

 In many cases, some Acts of God are covered, while others are not.